-It’s hard to choose our favorite food city in Mexico because, in a country with such a rich a food culture, there’s a lot of good food to be had.
+It’s hard to choose our favorite food city in Mexico because, in a country with such a rich a food culture, there’s a lot of incredible food to be had.

 The thing that always draws us back to Guadalajara is that it’s equal parts modern and classic.
 Case in point it’s nicknamed Mexico’s Silicon Valley but also remains majorly tied to its cultural roots.

+Some of the classic dishes you'll come across in the city of Guadalajara are rustic home cooking while others are street food and all of it is delicious.
 Here is our list of classic foods to eat when you travel to Guadalajara:

-Whether you’re sitting in nice restaurant for lunch, or wandering the streets for a snack, one classic dish you won’t want to miss is birria.
-This braised meat dish is so popular in Guadalajara that there are local restaurants specializing in and they’re appropriately known as “birrierias” where it can be served as a stew or in tortillas as tacos.
+Whether you’re dining in nice restaurant or scoping out the street food, one classic dish you'll constantly encounter is birria.
+This braised meat dish is so popular in Guadalajara that there are local restaurants -- known as “birrierias” -- that specialize in the dish.

 Carne En Su Jugo

 One thing we can confidently say about the traditional Mexican dish known as carne en su jugo is that it’s translation of “meat in its juices” doesn’t do it justice.
-Coming from humble origins, the hearty stew features tender beef cut into strips braised in a hearty tomatillo broth along with beans and tocino (or bacon).
+Coming from humble origins, the hearty stew features tender beef cut into strips braised in a hearty tomatillo broth along with beans and tocino (bacon).

 No meal is complete without dessert, and Guadalajara does not disappoint.
 Jericalla is a baked custard dessert flavored with cinnamon and vanilla.
 While a lot of people mistake it for flan or creme brulee, Jericallas are baked in small ramekins and don’t have the classic burnt sugar topping of creme brulee.